ankdrex/Semanticsimulation/README.md

 # Semanticsimulation
-MDP based simulation in Python
-Phonological Loop in Python
+MDP - Markov Decision based simulation with Planning in Python PhonoLoop - Phonological Loop in Python